courthub74/viking_arena_time_card/README.md

 ### Next thing

+\*Render the hours worked for the managerial calendar

+\*Set up the weekly calendar page

-\*Make the managerial calendar which displays all employees
+\*~Make the managerial calendar which displays all employees hours~

 \*~Make the Modals with entries inputs blue and add an edit pin to each~